+On our Senegal birding tours you will get to experience a multitude of Sahel specials as well as a host of most-wanted African species such as Golden Nightjar, Quail-plover, Egyptian Plover, and Sudan Golden Sparrow.
 The Republic of Senegal (“Senegal” hereafter) is a country in West Africa that surrounds its neighbor, The Gambia, and shares land borders with Mauritania, Mali, Guinea-Bissau, and Guinea.
 Its entire west coast borders the Atlantic Ocean.
 Senegal is 75,591 square miles (196,712 square kilometers) in area, which makes it roughly the size of South Dakota in the USA.
 Senegal has a population of around 15.8 million people with around 3.9 million people living in the capital Dakar, which only became the capital in 1960, with the declaration of independence from France.

 Modern Senegal came about during the 7th century AD with the formation of the first kingdoms in the region.
 The first major empire in the area was the Jolof Empire of the 13th and 14th centuries and this lasted until 1549.
 In the mid-15th century, the Portuguese arrived in Senegal and these were later joined by traders from France, The Netherlands, and Great Britain.
 In 1677 France took control of the area around Dakar and it took them until 1850 to spread further into Senegal.
 After over 100 years of French control, Senegal achieved independence on 20th June 1960.
 After this there was a period of unrest between the Senegal government and the Casamance in the south of the country, but this has subsided in recent times.